-- 3. Use make as before, to make the configure information available in the examples/Makefile.inc file, and move back to the examples subdirectory. - 4.
-You can now also use the main41.cc and main42.cc examples to produce HEPMC event files.
+- 4. Use make as before, to recompile with the new configure information available in examples/Makefile.inc, and move back to the examples subdirectory. - 5.
+You can now also use the main131.cc and main132.cc examples to produce HEPMC event files.
 The latter may be most useful; it presents a slight generalisation of the command-line-driven main program you constructed in Section 5.
-After you have built the executable you can run it with where infile is an input "card" file (like mymain01.cmnd) and hepmcfile is your chosen name for the output file with HEPMC events.
+After you have built the executable you can run it with where infile is an input "card" file (like mymain01.cmnd or main132.cmnd) and hepmcfile is your chosen name for the output file with HEPMC events.

-'''

-./main42.exe infile hepmcfile > main42.out
+./main132.exe infile hepmcfile > main132.log

-'''